 LCMS mapping areas include all the United States and its territories.
 The first operational set of outputs, included in v2020.5, covers the conterminous United States (CONUS) and southeastern Alaska (SEAK).
-Future mapping efforts will extend to Hawaii and Puerto Rico.
-This document outlines methods used over the CONUS and SEAK study areas.
+The v2020.6 covers Puerto Rico and the U.S. Virgin Islands.
+Future mapping efforts will extend to Hawaii.
+This document outlines methods used over Puerto Rico and the U.S. Virgin Islands.

 The core LCMS products are annual vegetation cover change, land cover, and land use raster maps.
 Vegetation cover change is broken into slow loss, fast loss, and gain.
+Since PRUSVI exhibited limited slow loss, a slow loss product was not produced.
 Change products are intended to address needs centered around monitoring variations in vegetation cover or water extent that may or may not result in a transition of land cover and/or land use.
 Land cover products can be used to meet more general land cover monitoring needs over time.
 Land use products can be used to monitor land use conversion patterns.